-Open Source Dance [OSD] is a comprehensive methodology, developed by Manjunan Gnanaratnam, which identifies the period immediately following a University/Conservatory education in Dance as the most critical phase in the sustainability of a dance career and provides an extensive environment inclusive of three integral components; a Theoretical component, a Physical component and a Cyber component.
+The Open Source Dance methodology [OSD] identifies the period immediately following a University/Conservatory education in Dance as the most critical phase in the sustainability of a Dance career and provides a framework that defines an extensive peer environment inclusive of three integral components; a Theoretical component, a Physical component and a Cyber component.
 When applied in its entirety, this environment provides Dancers about to begin their professional careers in Dance, with all the necessary resources and tools to realize their potential sooner than later, which benefits the Dancer, the field of Dance and the Dance public.
-In Open Source Dance, the 21st century Dancer is the product.
+In Open Source Dance, the Dancer is the product.

 - Manjunan Gnanaratnam. © 2006

-The Open Source Dance [OSD] methodology is an outcome from the research "Modern Dance [Western Movement Vocabulary]: The catalyst for deviation and extension in Post Structural Sound, Choreoperiodicity, Optimum Creative Dialog and the Dunnist Period in Music" by Manjunan Gnanaratnam, Composer, Barker Ctr for Dance, University of Minnesota, Minneapolis, USA, © 2004
+The Open Source Dance [OSD] methodology is an outcome from the research "Modern Dance [Western Movement Vocabulary]: The catalyst for deviation and extension in Post Structural Sound, Choreoperiodicity, Optimum Creative Dialog and the Dunnist Period in Music" by Manjunan Gnanaratnam, Dance Musician & Composer, Barker Ctr. for Dance, University of Minnesota, Minneapolis, USA, © 2004

 You are viewing the text version of this site.